Cosmetic products - report adverse effects

 Required information when reporting undesirable effects

 When submitting the notification form, you will be asked for information about the product so it is a good idea to have it with you when you contact a healthcare worker or complete the form.
+This will help the Food Safety Authority to process the notification.

 It is important that the name of the product is written as accurately as possible, plus the supplier or manufacturer if possible.
 If you still have the product, please state the batch/lot number.